-Table 4.03.01-1 Private Parties

-Use Maximum attendees (including overnight guests) for parties allowed on daily basis Times per calendar year that parties may exceed maximum daily guests
+Table 3.064.03.01-1-Private Parties Use Maximum attendees (including overnight guests) for parties allowed on daily basis Times per calendar year that parties may exceed maximum daily guests Rural Resort as Event Facility (see_subsection G.7) See Section 3.064 .04.03 See Section 3.064.04.03

-Bed and Breakfast Homestay 20 10

-Bed and Breakfast Inn 50 20

-Country Inn 100 20

-Rural Resort as Event Facility (see subsection G.7) See Section 4.04.03 See Section 4.04.03

 - 2. Hours of Operation.
-Hours of operation for private parties are limited to 7:00 AM to 12:00 midnight. - 3.
-Landscaping/Buffering/Screening.
-Outdoor private party areas must meet the requirements of Section 7.04.04.A.6, regardless of the size of the adjacent property.
-For Bed and Breakfast Homestays or Bed and Breakfast Inns, the Zoning Administrator may waive this requirement in whole or in part in accordance with Section 7.04.08 or if the adjacent property owner(s) provides written consent to waive all or part of the required landscaping/buffering/screening requirements. - 4.
-Permits.
+Hours of operation for private parties are-limited to 7:00 AM to 12:00 midnight. - 3.
+Landscaping/Buffering/Screening.-Outdoor private party areas shall_must_meet the requirements of Section 5.077.04.04.A.6, regardless of the size of the adjacent property.
+For Bed and Breakfast Homestays or_Bed and Breakfast Inns, the Zoning Administrator may waive-this requirement-in whole or in part-in accordance with Section 5.077.04.08-or if-the adjacent property owner(s) provides written consent to waive all or part of-the required landscaping/buffering/screening requirements.

+4. Permits.